-Singer Meets Marine Who May Have Saved Him as a Vietnamese Child Refugee in 1975
+Singer Meets the Marine Who May Have Saved Him During the Fall of Saigon

 Aron Moxley, the former lead singer of the all-Asian band The Slants, shared on Facebook his origin as a Vietnamese child refugee before he was brought to the United States.